3 Phase Power Supplies

 If three separate coils are spaced 120° apart, the three voltages are produced 120° out of phase with each other, when the magnetic field cuts through the coil.

-There are two basic three-phase connections used:
+Diagram shows a two basic three-phase connections used.

 Star or Wye Connection